 As we can see

-nohup command have two type of syntax.
-In the first one we will provide the command and arguments.
-In the second one we can use just two options named
+nohup command has two types of syntax.
+In the first one, we will provide the command and arguments.
+In the second one, we can use just two options named

-Nohup is very easy command to use in previous syntax section as wee see.
+Nohup is a very easy command to use in the previous syntax section as wee see.
 We will just provide command after nohup command we want to execute.

 $ nohup top &

-We have appended ampersand to make run our process in the background and not bind to the current terminal.
+We have appended an ampersand & to make run our process in the background and not bind to the current terminal.

 Execute with Redirection